HerodotusDev/L2-indexer/README.md

 <br />
 <!-- markdownlint-restore -->

-# OP Stack on Starknet
+# OP Stack Indexer

-**OP Stack on Starknet is part of Herodotus infrastructure stack to support OP Stack rollup block hash on Starknet.**
+**This repo implements an indexer who's role is to watch for OP Stack events emitted on Ethereum and index the Output Roots into a database for querying later**

 ### Architecture